teri-lynn/teri-lynn.github.com/_posts/2014-08-23-cookies-and-cream-tropical-oatmeal.md

 Here's an oatmeal that you can make ahead of time overnight, or in the microwave when you want it.
 It makes a great breakfast or snack.
 The taste is creamy and rich, with a delicious tropical kick.
 A great way to get in more protein and add some healthy carbs to fuel your body!

 ###Ingredients
-- 1/3 cup Oats
+- 1/3 cup oats
-- 1/3 cup Unsweetened Almond Milk
+- 1/3 cup unsweetened almond milk
-- 1 scoop Cookies N Cream Protien Powder (Muslce Pharm Combat)
+- 1 scoop Cookies N Cream protien powder (Muslce Pharm Combat)
-- 2 tbsp Plain Greek Yogurt (a big spoonful)
+- 2 tbsp plain Greek yogurt (a big spoonful)
-- 1 tbsp Chia Seeds
+- 1 tbsp chia seeds
-- 1-2 tbsp Unsweetened Shredded Coconut
+- 1-2 tbsp unsweetened shredded coconut
-- Half a Banana, Sliced
+- Half a banana, sliced
-- 1 tbsp Chocolate Chips
+- 1 tbsp chocolate chips
-- Stevia to Taste
+- stevia to taste

 ###Overnight Method
 Stir together all of the ingredients except the banana and chocolate chips.
 Put this mixture in a covered container in the fridge overnight.
 Stir again the next day and put in the microwave for about a minute.
 Then add the banana and chocolate chips.